atmc9/Docker/README.md

  * connect your managers in reliable networks (if in aws dont keep them across regions)
  * when a worker join, it wont get access to cluster store, but gets full list of ips for managers, all get their certificates
  * manager,worker token ->  SWMTKN-1-[ClusterIdentifier(hash of cluster certificate)][ID -determines if I am a worker or manager]
+ * restarting a manager, restoring a old backup causes problem, so docker does lock a swarm called autolock
+         * prevents restarted Managers from automatically rejoining the swarm
+         * loading the encryption keys and decypting the raft logs
+         * prevents accidentally restoring the old copies of swarm
+ * Orchestration: we can deploy application on swarm cluster (and declare 4 containers to run), if a node break, swarm and kubernetes will observer cluster and if desired state changes, it will self heal (adding a new container), balancing the load, rolling updates

 ## Docker Swarm commands:
- * docker swarm init -> covert a docker node in a swarm mode (single node becomes mananger, leader, Certificate Authority, issues client certificate, creates cluster store, default certification rotation policy, creates cryptographic keys to join as managers, workers)
+ * docker swarm init -> covert a docker node in a swarm mode
+         * single node becomes mananger, leader,
+         * certificate authority,
+         * issues client certificate,
+         * creates cluster store
+         * default certification rotation policy,
+         * creates cryptographic keys to join as managers, workers
  * docker swarm join (crypto join token for manangers) -> to join as a manager in a swarm
  * docker node ls -> to view all docker nodes both managers, workers
  * docker swarm join-token manager(or worker)  -> this will gives the command to join a swarm
  * docker swarm join-token rotate manager -> to rotate the token if the key is compromised
  * sudo openssl x509 -in /var/lib/docker/swarm/certificates/swarm-node.crt -text   -> look at client certificate on a node
-      * in teh subject: O-(Organization - SwarmID), OU(OrganizationUnit - node's Role), CN(Canonical role - cryptographic node ID)
+      * in the subject: O-(Organization - SwarmID), OU(OrganizationUnit - node's Role), CN(Canonical role - cryptographic node ID)
- * restarting a manager, restoring a old backup causes problem at
+ * docker swarm init --autolock  -> Autolock new swarm (autolock is not default enabled)
+ * docker swarm update --autolock=true -> Autolock existing swarm
+ * sudo service docker restart
+ * docker swarm unlock      provide the key -> this allows to join the swarm
+ * docker swarm update --cert-expiry 48h    -> can be verified using docker system info